dnnsmnstrr/zettelkasten/notes/uses.md

 - AirTag and other Trackers compatible with the Find-My-Network

 ### Smarthome
-- Home Assistant with Zigbee-USB-Receiver
+- Home Assistant Yellow
 - Philips Hue and different compatible lights (Innr, Ledvance/Osram)
-- Amazon Alexa: some Echo Dots, a Show 5 and Flex with motion sensor
+- Amazon Alexa: some Echo Dots, an Echo Pop, a Show 5 and Flex with motion sensor

 ### Tools
 See also: [[makerer]]